mylesglass/homepage/README.md

 I am new to making things for the web, so I am starting with small projects to help me learn various things.
 Javascript seems cool.

 The header area changes colour depanding on the current local weather and time.
 I think it's kinda cool.
+When you hover over it you get Kanye West quotes, because sometimes that's just what you need.

 ### Future plans
 + To use some sort of fluid grid to make the layout responsive for all devices.